 - Become the go-to person who finds solutions and resolves conflict.
 When you have integrity, you're even-handed and calm, and you're committed to finding the best and right outcome, people will begin to see you as essential and knowledgable.

 - Understand the person you're talking to.
 You can't have a one-size-fits-all approach to interacting with everyone in the workplace.
 You need to know how to finesse and tailor an interaction to the person involved, based on their personality, cultural orientation, and position in the company.
 Here's a great article on managing and communicating with different personalities.

-If you don't know your current emotional intelligence score, you can find a variety of free online assessments to give you a baseline and show you where you need to focus your efforts for improvement.
+If you don't know your current emotional intelligence score, you can find a variety of free emotional intelligence tests to give you a baseline and show you where you need to focus your efforts for improvement.